Angel Falls is the most impressive waterfall we’ve ever seen.

 On our 3rd day, when waiting for our flight out of Canaima national park, we went for a stroll along the lagoon.
 What we found was another great surprise of the trip – colourful macaw parrots and a friendly toucan.

-A huge red macaw was walking on the tree and when Michal leaned closer to see him, the macaw just climbed onto him.
+A big red macaw was walking on the tree, and when Michal leaned closer to see him, the macaw just climbed onto him.
 After their little chat, Michal handed me his new friend.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world